 How, then, does a visionary finally in a leadership position truly effect change in the classroom, in the school, and in the educational community?
 I believe the true Leader embraces 3 goals: empowerment, organization, and communication.

 A very wise principal, Dr. Frank Taylor, said, “You gain more power when you give it away.”
 Control is not leadership.
-Even the best leader cannot do everything, so the true Leader cultivates other leaders in the school, helps them develop their strengths, and then gives them assignments to use those strengths and steps back to let them soar.
+Even the best leader cannot do everything, so the true Leader cultivates other leaders in the school, helps them develop their strengths, and then gives them assignments to use those strengths and lets them soar.

 ORGANIZATION THROUGH COLLABORATION